Are you an adviser? Go to Unbiased Pro

 What is a QROPS?

-A Qualifying Recognised Overseas Pension Scheme (QROPS) is the best way to transfer your UK pension to Canada.
+A Qualifying Recognised Overseas Pension Scheme (QROPS) is the best way to transfer your UK pension to Canada, but you must make sure they are approved by HMRC.

 It’s for anyone who has a UK pension scheme (excluding the state pension), who is a Canadian resident taxpayer and planning to live in the country for at least five years.